 fbpx

-In the winter months, whale sharks dominate the scene in La Paz, a seaside town also situated on the Sea of Cortez with a special bay that serves as feeding grounds for these gentle giants in winter.
+La Paz is about a 2-hour drive from Los Cabos and is a top snorkeling destination thanks to its winter whale shark snorkeling and easy access to Espiritu Santo Island, home to lively coral reefs and playful sea lions.
+From November to March, whale sharks dominate the scene in La Paz, a seaside town also situated on the Sea of Cortez with a special bay that serves as feeding grounds for these gentle giants in winter.
 La Paz is about a 2-hour drive from Los Cabos and is one of the few places in the world (and one of the best managed!) where you can swim and snorkel with whale sharks.

-But you don’t have to leave Los Cabos to snorkel, either.
+You don’t actually have to leave Los Cabos to snorkel, either.
 Cabo San Lucas is one of the 2 Los Cabos towns, and definitely holds its own with regards to snorkeling adventures right off its coast.
+Cabo San Lucas offers fantastic snorkeling in spots like Santa Maria Bay and Chileno Bay, which boast calm, clear waters, bustling coral reefs, and abundant marine life—plus, from October to May, you might encounter migrating whales on your boat ride to snorkeling spots!

 If you are looking for the best snorkeling on the Baja Sur Peninsula, Cabo Pulmo is your place.
 It’s just 60 miles north of Los Cabos and is well known for it’s protected National Marine Park and incredible sea life.
 We booked an unforgettable and very reasonably priced snorkeling trip with Cabo Pulmo Watersports, and in 2.5 hours we visited 4 different areas of the reef and marine reserve and spotted a ridiculous amount of sea life.
 Sea turtles, magnificent schools of fish, sea lions, whales and more.
 All snorkel gear and wet suits provided (wetsuits typically only needed in winter months).
 Plus, you can feel good about booking this eco-friendly trip that is benefiting the ecosystem, marine life and local communities.
 For more details on Cabo Pulmo snorkeling, check out our Cabo Pulmo snorkeling adventure and recommendations for booking your own!